Undergraduate B.A. Program of Study

 - Islamic Thought(including law, Sufiism)

-- Israeli and Jewish Studies (including Biblical and Modern Hebrew, Aramaic, Syriac)
+- Israeli and Jewish Studies (including Classical and Modern Hebrew, Aramaic, Syriac)

 - Persian and Iranian Studies (Culture, Language, Literature, History, Religion)